RedwoodJS 4

 01:19:45 - Dom Saadi

-This new vite package has all that vite config you alluded to under wraps, but it's there so that if you wanted to extend it, you can, because that's what you need to do sometimes.
+This new Vite package has all that Vite config you alluded to under wraps, but it's there so that if you wanted to extend it, you can, because that's what you need to do sometimes.
 Now you should just be able to start the dev server, but there are a few new files.

 01:20:04 - Nick Taylor